Evolutionary psychology of religion: Religion as a meme

 Richard Dawkins suggests in The Selfish Gene (1976) that cultural memes function like genes in that they are subject to natural selection.
-In The God Delusion (2006) Dawkins further argues that because religious truths cannot be questioned, their very nature encourages religions to spread like "mind viruses".
+In The God Delusion (2006) Dawkins further argues that religious truths cannot be questioned;

+their very nature encourages religions to spread like "mind viruses".
 In such a conception, it is necessary that the individuals who are unable to question their beliefs are more biologically fit than individuals who are capable of questioning their beliefs.
 Thus, in such a conception, sacred scriptures or oral traditions created a behavioral pattern that elevated biological fitness for believing individuals.
 Individuals who were capable of challenging such beliefs, even if the beliefs were enormously improbable, became rarer and rarer in the population.

 This model holds that religion is a byproduct of the cognitive modules in the human brain that arose in the evolutionary past to deal with problems of survival and reproduction.
-Initial concepts of supernatural agents may arise in the tendency of humans to "overdetect" the presence of other humans or predators (for example: momentarily mistaking a vine for a snake).
+Initial concepts of supernatural agents may arise in the tendency of humans to "overdetect" the presence of other humans or of predators (for example: momentarily mistaking a vine for a snake).
 For instance, a man might report that he felt something sneaking up on him, but it vanished when he looked around.

 Stories of these experiences are especially likely to be retold, passed on and embellished due to their descriptions of standard ontological categories (person, artifact, animal, plant, natural object) with counterintuitive properties (humans that are invisible, houses that remember what happened in them, etc.).
-These stories become even more salient when they are accompanied by activation of non-violated expectations for the ontological category (houses that "remember" activates our intuitive psychology of mind; i.e. we automatically attribute thought processes to them).
+These stories become even more salient when they are accompanied by activation of non-violated expectations for the ontological category (houses that "remember" activates humans' intuitive psychology of mind; i.e. we automatically attribute thought processes to them).

-One of the attributes of our intuitive psychology of mind is that humans are interested in the affairs of other humans.
+As one of the attributes of humans' intuitive psychology of mind, humans are interested in the affairs of other humans.
 This may result in the tendency for concepts of supernatural agents to inevitably cross-connect with human intuitive moral feelings (evolutionary behavioral guidelines).
-In addition, the presence of dead bodies creates an uncomfortable cognitive state in which dreams and other mental modules (person identification and behavior prediction) continue to run decoupled from reality, producing incompatible intuitions that the dead are somehow still around.
-When this is coupled with the human predisposition to see misfortune as a social event (as someone's responsibility rather than the outcome of mechanical processes) it may activate the intuitive "willingness to make exchanges" module of the human theory of minds, compelling the bereaved to try to interact and bargain with supernatural agents (ritual).
+In addition, the presence of dead bodies creates an uncomfortable cognitive state in which dreams and other mental modules (person-identification and behavior-prediction) continue to run decoupled from reality, producing incompatible intuitions that the dead are somehow still around.
+When this co-incides with the human predisposition to see misfortune as a social event (as someone's responsibility rather than as the outcome of mechanical processes) it may activate the intuitive "willingness to make exchanges" module of the human theory of minds, compelling the bereaved to try to interact and bargain with supernatural agents (ritual).

 In a large enough group, some individuals will seem better skilled at these rituals than others and will become specialists.
 As societies grow and encounter other societies, competition will ensue and a "survival of the fittest" effect may cause the practitioners to modify their concepts to provide a more abstract, more widely acceptable version.
 Eventually the specialist practitioners form a cohesive group or guild with its attendant political goals (religion).